 Other predisposing factors include a multiple cat household with shared litter trays, especially when there aren’t enough, or they’re not cleaned as often as required.
 Obesity and stress also play a role.

 Types of crystals in cat urine

-Struvite crystals can form in alkaline urine, so cat food manufacturers tried to combat this by lowering magnesium.
-This made urine more acidic, which leads to an increase in oxalate crystals.
+Struvite crystals can form in alkaline urine, so cat food manufacturers tried to combat this by lowering magnesium to make urine more acidic, which lead to an increase in oxalate crystals.
 Other types of crystals include cystine, ammonium biurite, and bilirubin.